breehaqasim/breehaqasim/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Hello, I'm Breeha Qasim! 👋 I’m a Computer Science student at Habib University with a strong passion for programming and design.
+I’m a Computer Science student at Habib University with a strong passion for programming and design.
 Skilled in Python, C++, SQL, and web development technologies like HTML, CSS, and JavaScript, I thrive on building software that not only performs well but is also intuitive to use.

 🔍 I'm currently working on several academic projects, including an innovative university admission tracker system and a digital Tic Tac Toe game that showcases my skills in digital logic design and user experience.
 I specialize in merging functionality with aesthetic appeal, ensuring my applications are both effective and engaging.